Tommy Pham: Early life and amateur career

-Pham attended Gorman High School, Centennial High School, and then Durango High School in Spring Valley, where he played baseball as a pitcher and infielder.
+Pham attended Gorman High School, Centennial High School, and then Durango High School in Las Vegas, where he played baseball as a pitcher and infielder.
 As a senior, Pham was named the Class 4A All-State Player of the Year by the Reno Gazette-Journal and a second team All-American, after batting .581.
-With a fastball in the 90–92 mph range, he drew some interest as a pitching prospect, but did not like to pitch and rarely pitched his senior year.
-He originally committed to play college baseball at Arizona, and then switched his commitment to Cal State Fullerton, though he did not attend Cal State either.
-Ultimately, after the St. Louis Cardinals selected him in the 16th round of the 2006 amateur draft, Pham opted for professional baseball over college.
+With a fastball in the 90–92 mph range, he drew interest as a pitching prospect, but he did not like to pitch, and rarely did so his senior year.

+Pham originally committed to play college baseball at Arizona.
+He then switched his commitment to Cal State Fullerton.
+Ultimately, he did not attend either school.
+After the St. Louis Cardinals selected him in the 16th round of the 2006 amateur draft, Pham instead opted for professional baseball over college.
 He received a $325,000 signing bonus, higher than most players drafted as late as the 16th round.